 3. Utah Add modestly priced energy to everything2 Utah is known for, as it is the third cheapest state for energy with an average monthly cost of $107 a month or an annual cost of $1,285.
 Utah is actually the cheapest state for electricity at $76 a month but only the 13th lowest for natural gas prices at an average of $31 a month.

 4. Colorado Coming in fourth place is Colorado, with an average monthly energy bill of $112 or $1,341 annually.
 Colorado has the third lowest cost of electricity at $83 a month and the ninth monthly average bill for natural gas at $28.

 5. Washington Coming in as the fifth cheapest state for energy is Washington, with an average monthly bill of $117 or $1,406 annually.
 Washington ranks as the sixth cheapest state for electricity at $94 a month and the fifth cheapest for natural gas at $22.

 Top 5 most expensive states for energy in the USA

 While the West coast dominated the cheapest states for energy, three out of the top five most expensive states are located in the Northeast.

 1. Hawaii — Most expensive state for energy Hawaii tops the list as the most expensive state in the US for energy, with the average monthly energy bill coming to $321.
-This comes to a whopping $3,856 a year — which, ironically, is probably how much it would cost for a couples getaway to the island paradise.
+At a whopping $3,856 a year, this amount is probably — ironically —how much it would cost for a couples’ getaway to the island paradise.